CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 New
 {: .label .label-green }

 Still working on the documentation.
-The package is almost done, should be uploaded to the asset store soon!
+The package has tentatively been uploaded to GitHub, should be uploaded to the asset store soon!